Management Services Contracts

 Need to discuss a managerial service contract or another health or medical law issue?
-Call (713) 909-7323 to speak with our award-winning attorneys at Hendershot, Cannon & Hisey, P.C. during an initial consultation.
+Call (713) 909-7323 to speak with our award-winning attorneys at Hendershot, Cowart & Hisey, P.C. during an initial consultation.

 Medical Management Services Contracts & Regulatory Implications

 Medical management service agreements can entail a range of administrative and managerial duties, including: